SnoWFLakE0s/blog/HP Spectre x360 (16-aa0023dx)/Cinebench R23 Testing.md

 - MC 13992 pts
 - SC 1599 pts

+Thinking that somehow VT was the problem, I tried turning it off the BIOS... which also makes you lose all your passkeys apparently.
+Very annoying behavior.

 Run 2 (Virtualization Disabled):
 - MC 14412 pts
 - SC 1635 pts

+That's about a 2-3% improvement, but with the variation apparent in these CB results I think that I might've just gotten lucky on this run (still not up to part with online results).
+I tried other performance presets which seemed to engage the fan more.

 **Smart Mode**